cygnius/nick-fury/WebDev/README.md

        * For each DDB table, List each attribute and its data type.
 Which attribute is the hash partition key and range key?
        * For each DDB table, what are additional GSI and LSI, what are the hash partition key and range key?
        * For each of the APIs defined in Step 1, how are you constructing the query and which LSI/GSI are you using?

+### **Step 3**
-* Step 3: **Implementation**: Once the API design and the database design is finalized and reviewed, you will start with the implementation.
+* **Implementation**: Once the API design and the database design is finalized and reviewed, you will start with the implementation.
 The Java APIs need to be deployable as a AWS API Gateway + Lambda solution as a AWS CDK application.
 You should be testing your APIs through Postman.
 Make a [Postman collection](https://www.postman.com/collection/) containing all your API calls.
 All functionality should be executable over these APIs.
 Important Points:
     * Remember that we are looking ONLY for properly functioning backend APIs which can be demo-ed using Postman.
 We DO NOT expect you to make the frontend for the same.
+    * You **DO NOT** need to implement ALL APIs.
+Please implement ONLY the following APIs-
+      * **Therapy Session** - Create/Read/Update/Delete/List
+      * **Mappings** (therapist-client mapping and journal access requests) - All the APIs in the OpenAPI YAML File
+      * **Messages** - All the APIs in the OpenAPI YAML File
     * If you don't know about AWS, backend API, serverless paradigm of computing, you can learn it here:
         * You can learn about basics of AWS and how to create one account here by going through first 17 mins of this [youtube video](https://www.youtube.com/watch?v=ubCNZRNjhyo).
         * You can learn about AWS IAM basics from the first 19m 15s of this [youtube video](https://www.youtube.com/watch?v=GjVFf83dcE8).